patchamama/fullstackopen-course-submissions-tasks-repository/README.md

 Put the whole react repository of the project to each folder except the folder <i>node_modules</i>

-# to delete the files in the main directory to submit all the content
+# To delete the files in the main directory to submit all the content

 ```sh
 rm -rf .git